Irislah/Smart-Trading/README.md

 ### 1. Description:
 **This is a website which provides National University of Singapore(NUS) students the service to trade underutilized stuff with each other.**
 <img src="https://raw.githubusercontent.com/Irislah/Smart-Trading/master/Poster.png" alt="Poster" width=350 align="middle">
+Motivation: We noticed that there are a lot of underutilized stuff such as textbooks, notebooks, clothes, portable air conditioners, and daily supplies among NUS students, especially when a semester starts or ends.
+While these things may be useful to other students if students can trade them with people in need.
+In order to solve these problems, we would like to create a website which facilitates students to buy, rent, or sell stuff to other students in NUS.
 ***
 ### 2. Features:
 |No|Feature|Function|Status|